kyma-project/cli/docs/user/gen-docs/kyma_dashboard_stop.md

 # kyma dashboard stop

-Run Kyma dashboard locally.
+Terminates the locally running Kyma dashboard.

 ## Synopsis

-Use this command to run the Kyma dashboard locally in a docker container and open it directly in a web browser.
+Use this command to terminate the locally running Kyma dashboard in a Docker container.

 ```bash
 kyma dashboard stop [flags]